-To enhance and support the joy of lifelong learning, ASUMH offers Community Education.
-Community Education courses offer:
+ASUMH offers Community Education courses to enhance and support the joy of lifelong learning.
+These courses:

-- 1. Short-term personal enrichment classes and workshops
+- 1. Are short-term personal enrichment classes or workshops

 - 2. Begin recurrently throughout the semester

-- 3. Non-credit
+- 3. Are non-credit

-- 4. No tests or grades
+- 4. Require no tests or grades

-- 5. Easy registration and low fees
+- 5. Have easy registration and low fees

-- 6. Outstanding instructors
+- 6. Have outstanding instructors